Updated: Nov 21, 2020

 feel it needs a little ‘extra’ attention.

-So when someone makes us feel that the love and nurturing that we have bestowed on
+So when someone makes us feel the love and nurturing we've bestowed on

-this, our prized possession has no value, we feel the pain that only a caregiver feels.
+this, our prized possession has no value, we feel the pain only a caregiver feels.
 In

 their eyes we are simply a service, designed to fill a need-which in most cases, is as